 Sprint related hamstring damage

 When you sprint or if you’re just general running, your hamstring muscle works really hard.
 And like my example above, doing other explosive exercises such as burpees has the same effect.
 Just before your foot hits the ground your muscles and tissues are contracting and expanding at massive speed under impact.
 This fast movement causes the pulling which leads to a tear.

 This kind of injury will usually be sudden and the tears will be lower down the muscle where it joins your tendon.
 Although these feel bad right at the start, they can rebuild pretty quickly.

 A note here about water.
 We’re always banging on about this to our customers.
 I can’t tell you the amount of eye rolls we’ve had over the years.
 But listen up.
 Water acts as an oil to your muscles.
-You can avoid all of this by greasing your muscle fibres so the effect of impact is minimised.
+You can avoid all of this by greasing your muscle fibres so we minimise the effect of impact.